F3RULLO14/sat-algo-ndvi/README.md

 The task is to determine NDVI values, reproject, scale, and output a geotiff based on another 8-band geotiff.

-For more information, please refer to the [README](sample/README.txt) in the sample folder or [explanation](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) on wikipedia.
+For more information, please refer to this [explanation](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) on wikipedia.

 <img src="sample/ndvi_screenshot.png" width="700">